-In Atlantic Canada, Pediatric Hematology/Oncology care is shared between the pediatric Sub-Specialty care centres and the child/adolescent's home community.
+In Atlantic Canada, pediatric hematology/oncology care is shared between the pediatric Sub-Specialty care centres and the child/adolescent's home community.
 The health care professionals in the child/adolescent's home community are especially involved with the complications and side effects of treatment, school issues, emotional and psychological support, resource support, monitoring of growth and development and provision of routine preventative care.
 In some home communities, health professionals are responsible for administering chemotherapy.
-Diagnostic investigations [including surgical investigations] will generally occur at the pediatric hematology/ oncology Sub-Specialty care centres.
-Occasionally supportive care surgery will be performed in other health care centres.
-Radiotherapy will always be administered in a Sub-Specialty centre.
-The accepted standard for pediatric hematology/ oncology care is participation in an applicable clinical research trial or treatment according to the standard arm of a clinical research protocol or equivalent standard.
+Diagnostic investigations [including surgical investigations] will generally occur at the pediatric hematology/oncology Sub-Specialty care centres.
+Occasionally, supportive care surgery will be performed in other health care centres.
+Radiotherapy, for study purposes, will always be administered in a Sub-Specialty centre, however radiotherapy closer to home for non-study purposes or palliative care intent, will be considered on a case by case basis.
+The accepted standard for pediatric hematology/oncology care is participation in an applicable clinical research trial or treatment according to the standard arm of a clinical research protocol or equivalent standard.
 This care is often complex and demanding.